ADF Logo

 What do ‘gender support plans’ say?

 At most schools that implement “gender support plans,” the plan starts during a meeting with a school counselor, who walks through the plan, filling it out for a student.
-Often, school officials intentionally leave parents out of this process, despite the fact that parents know their children best.
+Often, school officials intentionally leave parents out of this process.
 While these plans vary from school to school, they typically include the following elements:

 1. Student’s factual information: Most “gender support plans” begin with fields in which school officials may enter basic information about a student, such as legal name, sex, date of birth, grade level, and school attended.
 While these are all statements of fact, they often have corresponding sections relating to the student’s so-called “gender identity.”

-2. Student’s self-identity: Since the main point of these plans is for school officials to push a child into adopting an identity inconsistent with their sex, some of the factual information is accompanied by fields related to a “transition.”
-Most plans, for example, include lines for a student’s “preferred name” and “gender identity.”
+2. Student’s self-identity: Since the main point of these plans is for school officials to push a child into adopting an identity inconsistent with his or her sex, some of the factual information is accompanied by fields related to a “transition.”
+Most plans, for example, include lines for a student’s “preferred name,” “pronouns,” and “gender identity.”
 Even if this information is different from the student’s legal name and sex, teachers are expected to use it when referring to him or her.

 3. History of transition: Most plans include a brief outline of the student’s history regarding the transition to a new name or “gender identity.”
 Some also include a section describing whether the student is being seen by a medical professional.

 4. Knowledge and support of parents: Arguably the most objectionable portion of the typical plan is the instruction regarding parents.
-Most plans include areas to indicate whether a student’s parents are aware of the “transition” and whether they support it.
+Most plans indicate whether a student’s parents are aware of the “transition” and whether they support it.
 But that’s not all.

-5. Confidentially, privacy, and disclosure: “Gender support plans” usually include a section in which school officials push children to list who should be made aware of their “transition.”
-They can specify other students, faculty, and administrators who should—or should not—be informed.
-In many cases, teachers are instructed not to discuss a student’s “transition” with parents unless the plan provides for disclosure to parents.
+5. Confidentiality, privacy, and disclosure: When drafting a “gender support plan,” school officials typically direct children to identify who should be made aware of their “transition.”
+They can specify other students, faculty, and whether their parents should—or should not—be informed.
+In many cases, teachers are instructed not to discuss a student’s “transition” with parents unless the plan expressly permits disclosure to parents.

 6. Student Safety: Finally, many plans include various questions supposedly aimed at keeping a student “safe.”
 These can range from “What coping skills help the student if he is struggling?” to “What family dynamics should be considered?”
 But instead of having honest and important conversations with parents about these questions, school staff are expected to fill out the form with the student, often without parental knowledge.